-When the outerskin, (the hair/fur/wool side) and the underskin are removed, the remaining leather is Full Grain Leather.
-The top portion is the Grain Side and the bottom portion is the Suede side.
-This leather is thicker than top grain or split.
+When the outer skin and the under-skin are removed the remaining leather is Full Grain Leather.
+The top portion is the grain side and the bottom is the suede side.
+This leather is thicker and stronger than top grain or Split leather.

 When leather is split sideways the top or grain side of the split is referred to as Top Grain Leather and is the better quality piece.

-When leather is split horizontally the bottom piece is called split.
+When leather is split horizontally the bottom piece is called Split Leather

 A semi transparent dye used to color upholstery leather.